Before Common Era (BCE) events more than a million years ago.

 Piran T and Jimenez R, 05DEC2014.
 Possible Role of Gamma Ray Bursts on Life Extinction in the Universe Phys.
 Rev. Lett.
 113, 231102.

-Located in England, this VEI 8 eruption took place at the end of the Ordovician, when some 85% of all life on earth went extinct with a rapid advance and retreat of glaciers.
+Located in England, the Scafell Eruption (VEI 8) took place at the end of the Ordovician, when some 85% of all life on earth went extinct with a rapid advance and retreat of glaciers.
 How much Scafell affected the glacial advance and retreat is currently unknown, as Gondwana was also drifting over the South Pole at that time, forming ice caps and sequestering global water.
+A supernova has been fingered as a potential culprit, as well.

 A 30 million year glaciation occurred during the Ordovician Period, which some think may be linked to colonization of land by plants around 470M BCE.